BDSM: Women in S/M culture

 Levitt, Moser, and Jamison's 1994 study provides a general, if outdated, description of characteristics of women in the sadomasochistic (S/M) subculture.
 They state that women in S/M tend to have higher education, become more aware of their desires as young adults, are less likely to be married than the general population.
 The researchers found the majority of females identified as heterosexual and submissive, a substantial minority were versatile—able to switch between dominant and submissive roles—and a smaller minority identified with the dominant role exclusively.
 Oral sex, bondage and master-slave script were among the most popular activities, while feces/watersports were the least popular.

 Orientation observances in research

 BDSM is considered by some of its practitioners to be a sexual orientation.
 The BDSM and kink scene is more often seen as a diverse pansexual community.
 Often this is a non-judgmental community where gender, sexuality, orientation, preferences are accepted as is or worked at to become something a person can be happy with.
 In research, studies have focused on bisexuality and its parallels with BDSM, as well as gay-straight differences between practitioners.

+Asexuality

+It has been suggested that some asexual people have found a language for navigating relationships through BDSM.